72 hours in Australia sounds like a bonkers idea, but that’s what I ended up doing earlier this year.

 In the first week of 2018 I received a flattering email from Prue Freeman, one of the founders of ‘The Daisy Green Collection’, an Australian inspired group of restaurants in central London.
 Prue wanted to discuss the possibility of a Pink Bear commission for their new flagship restaurant they were opening in the heart of SoHo.

 I was excited to read in her email that they had over 4000 square feet of space to play with at their new venue and I would have the freedom to incorporate some significant pieces of scale as part of the commission.
-I love creating large works, so this really excited me.
+I love creating large scale works, so this really excited me.
 My attention then peaked when Prue name dropped a few artists she had worked with in the past, Sir Peter Blake happened to be on the list.
-Excited, I knew this was a project to be taken seriously and not one to be thrown on the junk pile with some of the other proposals.

 A few emails bounced around, then the following week we met up to discuss the project further over some yummy food at their Victoria branch.
 We shared a few ideas around the table, pulling inspiration from my recent trip to South America, talking about palm trees, beaches, pools of water and other images I may already have which fitted with the Australian theme.
 At the end of the evening I left feeling positive about the commission and loved the vibe of Prue and Tom (the second founder of Daisy Green).

 The trip was super intense but I produced some great work which I am really proud of.
-Please check it out below, or better yet pop into Scarlett Green in Soho London and have a look at the work whilst enjoying a few drinks.
+Please check it out below, or better yet pop into Scarlett Green in Soho London and have a look.

 Waiting for waves